All-around score

 Alice wins on Bars because her all-around total (52.800) is higher than Bob's (51.600).

 This tiebreaker is most useful for apparatus ranking.
-When used for all-around ties, it has no effect (since the all-around scores are already equal — that's the tie you're trying to break).
-For all-around ties, consider using Cascading All-Around instead.
+When used for all-around ties, it has no effect because the all-around scores are already equal.
+That is the tie you are trying to break.
+For all-around ties, use Cascading All-Around instead.

-• When you want apparatus ties to be broken by overall competition performance.
+• When you want apparatus ties broken by overall competition performance.

 • Meets where the best all-around competitor should win individual apparatus ties.